 Now, let’s look at three common issues and the recommended method of contacting support for each one:

 If you need navigation services, the rep on the other end of the call will be able to direct you to your destination, as long as the GPS software used to track your position is working.
 If the app is not functioning at all, you’ll have to use the direct phone lines.
-Response may not be as fast, but help will eventually arrive.
+The response time may not be as fast, but help will eventually arrive.

 You have a question or issue that’s unrelated to a current delivery route –